obfuscated/codeblocks_sf/src/plugins/contrib/wxSmith/propgrid/contrib/readme-propgrid.txt

     with tar, then be aware that it is actually only a warning and doesn't mean that the archive is corrupt.

-  NOTE: "make install" may copy propgrid include files to include/wx instead
-    of include/wx/propgrid.
-Right now you will have to manually copy the files to the correct location.

   NOTE: You may want to manually add propgrid to CONTRIB_SUBDIRS list in "$WXDIR/contrib/src/Makefile.in" and "$WXDIR/contrib/samples/Makefile.in"